Managing your Coverage

-Your benefits are cancelled when you are no longer working for your employer (terminated) for any reason, though you will still have an additional 60 days to submit any expenses that were incurred up to the date you were terminated for your Spending Account benefits (if applicable) and will still be eligible to convert your ASEBP group life insurance plan into an individual policy.
+Your benefits are cancelled when you are no longer working for your employer (terminated) for any reason, though you will still have an additional 60 days to submit any expenses that were incurred up to the date you were terminated for your Spending Account benefits (if applicable).
+You will still be eligible to convert your ASEBP group life insurance plan into an individual policy.

 Changes to Your Personal Information

-It’s important to ensure your banking information is current.
+It’s important to ensure your banking information is up-to-date.
 Benefit reimbursements and withdrawals of your benefit premiums (if applicable) are all done electronically.
 To change your banking information, visit the My Profile page under the profile icon on My ASEBP.
-You can add a deposit account, and a withdrawal account depending on your needs.
+You can add a deposit account and a withdrawal account depending on your needs.

 Address and Contact Information